Legend96th/cisco-networking-notes/QoS.md

   * Marking is used to mark each packet as a member of traffic class so that packets can be easily identified throughout the network
   * Marking is also known as coloring, marks each packet as a member of a network class so that the packet class can be quickly recognized throughout the restt of the network
-  * The marking field available at the data link layer is dependent on the protocol in use and is bound by the extent of the L2 domain
+  * The marking field available at the L2 (data-link layer) is dependent on the protocol in use and is bound by the extent of the L2 domain
-  * At the network layer, IP precedence or DSCP is used to mark the traffic class of packets and can be preserved across the entire network domain
+    * CoS (Class Of Service) (3 Bits) : 8 classes from 0 to 7
+      * Classes 6 and 7 are reserved for network use
     * Each data link protocol has its own marking mechanism
-    * Ethernet 802.1Q: User priority field or CoS, with 8 classes
+      * Ethernet 802.1Q: Uses the PRI (priority) field as the CoS Bits
-    * MPLS: Experimental bits, or EXP with 8 classes
+        * The PRI field is in the TCI Bytes (Tag Control Information)
+      * 802.1P: Some NICs are able to add a 4 Byte header simillar to the 802.1Q header in-order to use the PRI bits with an exception that all the "VLAN ID" bits are set to 0
+      * MPLS: Uses the EXP bits (Experimental bits) as the CoS bits
+      * ISL frame: Uses the VLAN bits in the ISL header as the CoS bits
+    * The CoS marking gets rewritten when it crosses a router
+  * At the L3 (network layer), the ToS Byte (Type Of Service) [IPv4] or TC Byte (Traffic Class) (IPv6) is used to mark the traffic class of packets and can be preserved across the entire network domain
+    * IP precedence bits (3 bits from the ToS Byte)
+    * DSCP field bits (6 bits from the ToS Byte)
   * In order to provide end-to-end QoS accross a network, QoS markings must be mapped between data link and network marking fields
   * QoS service classes are used to group packets that are to receive similar levels of network QoS.
 These service classes are used to create a network-wide QoS policy